 Welcome to Second Grade!

 My name is Chris Cahoon, and I am excited to be your second grade teacher!
 This year will truly be an adventure for all of us as we learn and grow together!
 You can expect to go on expeditions and work on meaningful projects.
-In addition to that, you will learn about thinking strategies, problem-solving, collaboration, teamwork, coding robots and much, much more.
+In addition to that, you will learn about thinking strategies, problem-solving, collaboration, teamwork, and much, much more.
 We are going to have an amazing year together!

 Info for Parents